fourpastmidnight/mars-rover/README.md

     --help                        Shows this help.
 ```

-Currently, the application only validates that arguments are processed correctly.
+Currently, the application only shows the URLs of photos which can be downloaded for the
+NASA Mars rover Curiosity on a given date.

 ## Known Issues / Limitations